 For instance, my niche is jewelry, but more specifically the joke or sentiment behind the jewelry.
 People come into my shop because they see something they like, but they often stay and/or buy because of the verbage or idea that comes with it.
 This is one of my favorite pieces.
 It’s called Tin Man Autopsy.

-"That someone with bright red shoes stomped righ
+"That someone with bright red shoes stomped right on his heart."

 "I knew it," said Scarecrow.
 "I knew it all along."